-You may have had a Pig Lickin’ cake or a mandarin orange cake before, but these small dessert shooters are a deconstructed version of that classic.
+You may have had a Pig Lickin’ cake or a mandarin orange cake before, but these small Orange Sunrise dessert shooters are a deconstructed version of that classic.
 Fluffy cake, pineapple whip cream, and mandarin orange segments make a great dessert for Summer!

-We found the recipe in a “country” cookbook and when I say “country” I mean down South, boots, boiled peanuts, talk with a twang, country.
+We found the recipe in a “country” cookbook and when I say “country” I mean South, boots, boiled peanuts, talk with a twang, country.
 I’m not judging because I live down South now.
-South Georgia to be exact.
-Check out my pickled boiled peanuts if you don’t believe me…

 Everything here revolves around peanuts and Vidalia onions, blueberries, and of course, football.
 Life involves church, family, suppers, and our Southern traditions.
 We take great pride in the pot-luck dinner, Friday night lights, and our community charity organizations.

 This Pig Lickin’ cake is the sort of thing that would always make an appearance, someone will take a slice before dinner is completed, and none will be left by the end of the dinner.

 This post may contain affiliate links.
 I earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 Your purchase helps support this blog at no additional cost to you and allows me to continue bringing you delicious recipes and funny stories.
 For my entire disclosure policy click here.

 Is it called a Pig Lickin’ Cake or a Pig Pickin’ Cake?